32 Dead In Two Mexico Bus Crashes - UrduPoint

 In the country's north, 14 people died in a fiery collision between a tractor-trailer and a bus carrying passengers from the US state of Texas, civil protection authorities in Durango state said.

-Of the 24 people travelling in the bus, only 10 managed to get out alive, it said.
+Of the 24 people traveling in the bus, only 10 managed to get out alive, it said.

 Recent Stories